FREE SHIPPING on orders of $85 or more

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Pilgrim, Pilgrime, Pilgram, Pegram, Pegrem, Pelerin, Peregrine and many more.

 This web page shows only a small excerpt of our Pegram research.
-Another 87 words (6 lines of text) covering the years 1189, 1200 and 1273 are included under the topic Early Pegram History in all our PDF Extended History products.
+Another 87 words (6 lines of text) covering the years 1189, 1200 and 1273 are included under the topic Early Pegram History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Pegram Notables in all our PDF Extended History products.
+More information is included under the topic Early Pegram Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Pegram family moved to Ireland, but this topic is not covered in this excerpt.
-Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Pegram Settlers in United States in the 17th Century